 Accelerated Maturity.
-(Section 805) If an Event of Default shall have occurred and be continuing, the Trustee will be permitted to declare (but only for Events of Default described in (1) or (2) above), or upon the written direction of a Majority of the Noteholders, will be required to declare, the principal of all Notes then Outstanding, and the interest thereon, if not previously due, immediately due and payable, anything in the Notes or the General Resolution to the contrary notwithstanding.
+(Section 905) If an Event of Default shall have occurred and be continuing, the Trustee will be permitted to declare (but only for Events of Default described in (1) or (2) above), or upon the written direction of a Majority of the Noteholders, will be required to declare, the principal of all Notes then Outstanding, and the interest thereon, if not previously due, immediately due and payable, anything in the Notes or the General Resolution to the contrary notwithstanding.
 Such Noteholders may annul such declaration and its consequences.
+If an Event of Default described above in (4) above shall occur, the principal of all Notes then Outstanding and the interest thereon, will immediately be due and payable.
 The Trustee will also be required to provide written notice to each Rating Agency of any acceleration under the General Resolution.

 Direction to Trustee.
-(Section 806) Upon the happening of any Event of Default a Majority of the Noteholders will have the right by an instrument or instruments in writing delivered to the Trustee to direct and control the Trustee as to the method of taking any and all proceedings for any sale of any or all of the Trust Estate, or for the appointment of a receiver, if permitted by law, and will be permitted at any time to cause any proceedings authorized by the terms of the General Resolution to be so taken or to be discontinued or delayed; provided, however, that such Noteholders will not be entitled to cause the Trustee to take any proceedings that in the Trustee's opinion would be unjustly prejudicial to non-assenting Noteholders, but the Trustee will be entitled to assume that the action requested by the Majority of Noteholders will not be prejudicial to any non-assenting Noteholders unless the Noteholders of at least fifty-one percent (51%) of the collective aggregate principal amount of the non-assenting Noteholders, in writing, certify to the Trustee how they will be prejudiced.
+(Section 906) Upon the happening of any Event of Default a Majority of the Noteholders will have the right by an instrument or instruments in writing delivered to the Trustee to direct and control the Trustee as to the method of taking any and all proceedings for any sale of any or all of the Trust Estate, or for the appointment of a receiver, if permitted by law, and will be permitted at any time to cause any proceedings expressly authorized by the terms of the General Resolution to be so taken or to be discontinued or delayed; provided, however, that such Noteholders will not be entitled to cause the Trustee to take any proceedings that in the Trustee's opinion would be unjustly prejudicial to non-assenting Noteholders, but the Trustee will be entitled to assume that the action requested by the Majority of Noteholders will not be prejudicial to any non-assenting Noteholders unless the Noteholders of at least fifty-one percent (51%) of the collective aggregate principal amount of the non-assenting Noteholders, in writing, certify to the Trustee how they will be prejudiced.

 Termination of Proceedings.
-(Section 807) In case any proceedings taken on account of any Event of Default shall have been discontinued or abandoned for any reason, then in every such case the Corporation, the Trustee and the Noteholders will be restored to their former positions and rights under the General Resolution, respectively, and all rights, remedies, powers and duties conferred in the General Resolution will continue as though no such proceeding had been taken.
+(Section 907) In case any proceedings taken on account of any Event of Default shall have been discontinued or abandoned for any reason, then in every such case the Corporation, the Trustee and the Noteholders will be restored to their former positions and rights under the General Resolution, respectively, and all rights, remedies, powers and duties expressly conferred in the General Resolution will continue as though no such proceeding had been taken.